Clean Energy Transition - GREEN Infrastructure

 As cities become larger and smarter, the amount of energy they use increases.
 As a result, governments are stepping in to provide incentives and funding to municipalities looking to shift to renewable energy.
 Cities are making a shift to all forms of clean energy technology in multiple economic sectors - energy, buildings, transportation, water, etc... - all types of infrastructure.

-For example, President Biden's sustainable infrastructure and social spending plan - the Build Back Better (BBB) plan - originally included $174 billion in spending to focus on the electric vehicle (EV) market, yet another clean energy sector experiencing rapid growth.
-[The bill actually passed by Congress in 2021 contained a small portion of this funding - see below].
+For example, President Biden's sustainable infrastructure and social spending plan - the Build Back Better (BBB) plan - originally included $174 billion in spending to focus on the electric vehicle (EV) market, a clean energy sector experiencing rapid growth.
+[The bills actually passed by Congress in 2021 and 2022 contained a portion of this funding - see below].

-The U.S. signed a scaled-down version of the BBB into law, and it is considered the largest federal effort in climate action.
+The U.S. signed scaled-down versions of the BBB into law in a few separate, individual bills.
+Together, they are the largest federal effort in climate action.

-The BBB plan is ambitious and represents challenging legislation to advance.
-Smaller slices of the BBB (roughly 30-35% of the original BBB plan) passed through Congress and were signed by President Biden (starting with the IIJA in November 2021).
+The BBB plan is ambitious and represented challenging legislation to advance.
+Smaller slices of the BBB (roughly 30-35% of the original BBB plan) passed through Congress in 2021 and 2022, and were signed by President Biden (starting with the IIJA in November 2021).

 The first piece of legislation - the bipartisan Infrastructure Investment and Jobs Act (IIJA) does include funding for modern infrastructure needs.
-Although at a much lower funding level than the original BBB proposed, the IIJA invests $550 billion in new spending over five years to bolster the nation's infrastructure, public mass transit, broadband, water, energy, environmental concerns, EV charging infrastructure, and electric & low-emission school buses.
+Although at a lower funding level than the original BBB proposed, the IIJA invests $550 billion in new spending over five years to bolster the nation's infrastructure, public mass transit, broadband, water, energy, and environmental measures, EV charging infrastructure, and electric & low-emission school buses.

 The Inflation Reduction Act (passed in August 2022) also invests in clean energy technology development and deployment through measures such as tax credits for solar and wind energy, as well as hydrogen and carbon capture.

 "[The Inflation Reduction Act has] Tax breaks for electric vehicles.
 Huge incentives to ramp up carbon-capture facilities, urge green hydrogen production and boost U.S. manufacturing of solar panels, wind turbines and next-generation batteries.
-The landmark Inflation Reduction Act...includes $369 billion in climate- and energy-related funding — much of it aimed at high-tech solutions to help nudge the world’s biggest historical emitter toward a greener future."
-FROM - washingtonpost.com/climate-solutionnature-climate-solutions-inflation-reduction-act
+The landmark Inflation Reduction Act...includes $369 billion in climate- and energy-related funding — much of it aimed at high-tech solutions to help nudge the world’s biggest historical emitter toward a greener future." [quote from - washingtonpost.com/climate-solutionnature-climate-solutions-inflation-reduction-act]

 Cities worldwide do have some government support in their transition to renewable energy in some cases.
 In fact, globally, more than 1 billion people live in areas with renewable energy targets or policies.
 However, there also needs to be more private investment to help build sustainable infrastructure.